Skip to main content

 Based on the literal language and plain meaning of the Rule 3.104 (a) 45 calendar days is the maximum time a receiving state has under the rules to respond to a sending state’s request for transfer.

-Moreover, Rule 4.101 plainly requires the receiving state to supervise an offender transferred in a manner “consistent with the supervision of other similar offenders sentenced in the receiving state.”
-Clearly, this portion of the rule does not permit a receiving state to impose the establishment of sex offender risk level or community notification on offenders transferred under the compact if it does not impose these same requirements on offenders sentenced in the receiving state.
+Moreover, Rule 4.101 plainly requires the receiving state to supervise an individual transferred in a manner “consistent with the supervision of other similar supervised individuals sentenced in the receiving state.”
+Clearly, this portion of the rule does not permit a receiving state to impose the establishment of sex offender risk level or community notification on supervised individuals transferred under the compact if it does not impose these same requirements on supervised individuals sentenced in the receiving state.